panuoksala/streamdeck-azuredevops-plugin/README.md

 # Stream Deck Azure DevOps plugin

-Source code of Azure DevOps plugin for [Elgato Stream Deck][Stream Deck].
+Source code of Azure DevOps plugin by Panu Oksala for [Elgato Stream Deck][Stream Deck].
 This project works currently only on Windows devices.
-This project is created by using the [Stream Deck C# Toolkit][Stream Deck C# Toolkit Homepage].
+Project is created by using the [Stream Deck C# Toolkit][Stream Deck C# Toolkit Homepage].
+Use GitHub issues to submit any bugs / feature requests.

 ## How to use this plugin